 The rate of payment of principal of each class of securities and the yield on each class of securities will be affected by prepayments of the trust student loans that may occur as described below.
-Each of the sellers is generally obligated to repurchase any trust student loan as a result of a breach of any of its representations and warranties contained in its student loan purchase agreement and each of the servicers is obligated to purchase any trust student loan pursuant to its servicing agreement as a result of a breach of certain covenants with respect to the trust student loan, in each case where the breach materially adversely affects the interests of the securityholders in that trust student loan and is not cured within the applicable cure period.
-In addition, holders of the securities will receive accelerated payments of principal from excess interest collections (a) on and after the 10% Pool Balance Distribution Date or (b) if a TERI
+Each of the sellers is generally obligated to repurchase any trust student loan as a result of a breach of any of its representations and warranties contained in its student loan purchase agreement and the servicer is obligated to purchase any trust student loan pursuant to the servicing agreement as a result of a breach of certain covenants with respect to the trust student loan, in each case where the breach materially adversely affects the interests of the securityholders in that trust student loan and is not cured within the applicable cure period.
+In addition, holders of the securities will receive accelerated payments of principal from excess interest collections if a Turbo Trigger is in effect.

-Turbo Trigger has occurred.
 Any reinvestment risk from the accelerated payment of principal will be borne by the securityholders receiving the prepayment.